Get involved with their Family Art Club – prizes up for grabs!

 A recent activity was Make Your Own Mini Shoebox Den!
 Use your imagination!
-This is your shoe-box adventure, whether you make a mini zoo, farm, woodland, beach, secret meeting place for your dinosaurs or owls – choose your characters and customise your little shoebox home for your precious things.
+This is your shoe-box adventure.
+You can make a mini zoo, farm, woodland, beach or a secret meeting place for your dinosaurs or owls.
+Choose your characters and customise your little shoebox home for all your precious things.

 And now there are even more great reasons to get involved!

-- They will be exhibiting some of your artwork created using any of their Family Art Club download activities as part of a new exhibition at Tŷ Pawb when they reopen so don’t forget to keep your creations or share images of what you’ve made with them!
+- When Tŷ Pawb reopen they will be exhibiting some of your artwork created using any of their Family Art Club download activities.
+So don’t forget to keep your creations or share images of what you’ve made with them!

 - Art Packs to win!
-For Family Art Club each week, they will be selecting one of the creations you share with them as a lucky dip chosen at random.
-The lucky winner will receive an art pack with art materials inside – to be collected from Tŷ Pawb when they re-open.
+For Family Art Club each week, they will then be selecting one of the creations you share with them as a lucky dip chosen at random.
+The lucky winner will receive an art pack with art materials inside.
+This is to be collected from Tŷ Pawb when they re-open.

-- You can share images of what you’ve made by emailing them to email@example.com – they’ll be featuring all your photos on their website gallery.
+- You can then share images of what you’ve made by emailing them to firstname.lastname@example.org.
+They’ll also be featuring all your photos on their website gallery.